yulong-monstar-lab/hello-world/README.md

 | Auto-generated OpenAPI   | -                  | Done     |
 | Auto-generated ChangeLog | -                  | WIP      |

-Apart from these features above, our start-kit comes loaded with a bunch of minor awesomeness like prettier integration, commit-linting husky hooks, package import sorting, SonarCloud github actions, docker-compose for database dependencies, etc. :D
+Apart from these features above, our start-kit comes loaded with a bunch of minor awesomeness like prettier integration, commit-linting husky hooks, package import sorting, docker-compose for database dependencies.

-## Consulting

-Most of the features added to this starter kit have already been tried out in production applications by us here at MonstarLab.
-Our production applications are more feature rich, and we constantly strive to bring those features to this OSS starter kit.

-If you would like to use a more feature rich starter kit, with more awesome features from Day 1, then please reach out to us and we can collaborate on it together as technology partners. :)

 ## Installation